k4lipso/gokill/README.md

 ## usage
 If you use NixOS gokill can easily be integrated into your system configuration - scroll down for more info on that.

 For all other linux distributions gokill currently needs to be built and setup manually.
-This is supposed to change.
-Iam currently working/researching on publishing gokill as [ppa](https://help.launchpad.net/Packaging/PPA) and as snap.
-If you have other recommendations let me know.

 ``` bash
 # Clone the gokill repository